StackVista/stackstate-docs/stackpacks/sdk.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Develop your own StackPacks

-StackState is designed to be extended with custom-built StackPacks.
+Rancher Observability is designed to be extended with custom-built StackPacks.
 See our [Develop section](../develop/developer-guides/stackpack/) for more information.